C-Williams/spiced_projects/lyric_predictor/README.md

 1. More specific and individualized text cleaning.
 2. A more robust base classification model.
 3. The inclusion of more artists to help widen the model's scope.

+# How to use

+Use python predictor.py <any song lyric>

+Use python predictor.py -h
+- Get a helpful guide to the program.